TimZoet/Alexandria-manual/types/type_descriptors.rst

         int32_t          y;
     };

+    alex::TypeLayout layout;
+    layout.createPrimitiveProperty("x", alex::DataType::Float);
+    layout.createPrimitiveProperty("y", alex::DataType::Int32);
-    auto& fooType = nameSpace.createType("foo");
+    auto& fooType = *layout.commit(nameSpace, "foo").second;
-    fooType.createPrimitiveProperty("x", alex::DataType::Float);
-    fooType.createPrimitiveProperty("y", alex::DataType::Int32);
-    fooType.commit();

 A type descriptor can be defined through the :code:`alex::GenerateTypeDescriptor` utility.
 This generator takes a list of :code:`alex::Member` types which hold pointers to member variables and a unique name by which to identify them.
 The names can be used for writing :doc:`/queries/extended`.
 Note that although in all these examples the unique names match the member variables of the structs, this is not required.

-The order of these members as past to the generator must match the order in which the properties were created.
+The order of these members as passed to the generator must match the order in which the properties were created.
 Also, the first member must always be the identifier.
 A type descriptor instance can be created from an :code:`alex::Type`.
 This will do a runtime check to see if the class members match the properties.

 .. code-block:: cpp